truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 ![Issuance](/images/btc-reserve.png)

-The soft fork eventually starts accumulating larger-and-larger proportions of tinier-and-tiner blockrewards, such that ~65,000 BTC remain trapped in the bank forever.
+The soft fork eventually starts accumulating larger-and-larger proportions of tinier-and-tinier blockrewards, such that ~65,000 BTC remain trapped in the bank forever.

 ### Costs